 In my book, the responsibilities and characteristics that come with being considered family are: loyalty, transparency, authenticity, empathy, supportiveness, encouragement, kindness, safety, warmheartedness, dedication, commitment, unconditional love and joy.
 When all these are met, cohesively, that’s when I feel in my heart the word family, I feel the word home.
 Pencils of Promise takes me to a home full of the most incredible and genuine family members.

 During my time on the Advisory Board, I’ve been very fortunate to travel to all three offices in PoP’s countries of impact.
 First to Laos in 2015, then Ghana in 2016 and one month ago to Guatemala.
 Each country is vastly different, each with unique perspectives.
-When going into the field, you’re able to observe the interactions between the PoP teams, the government, and community officials and leaders, and between the PoP team and the PoP teachers and students.
-Through my in-country experiences, I’ve noticed that in all three countries there’s an aura in each classroom and around the school grounds, which I believe no other for-purpose organization embodies, or that very few do: FAMILY.
+When going to communities, you’re able to observe the interactions between the PoP teams, the government, and community officials and leaders, and between the PoP team and the PoP teachers and students.
+Through my experiences, I’ve noticed that in all three countries there’s an aura in each classroom and around the school grounds, which I believe no other for-purpose organization embodies, or that very few do: FAMILY.
 It is by no coincidence that when you speak about PoP employees, you refer to them as “the PoP Family.”

 Later that night over dinner, I thought about the appreciation that those kids, teachers and families had for us and for what Pencils of Promise has done for them and their community.